GSA/digitalgov.gov/content/posts/2015-04-03-sharing-social-media-strategies-the-national-strategy-for-trusted-identities-in-cyberspace-program-office.md

   - Twitter
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-424-Online-Security-Technology-olarseven-iStock-Thinkstock-ThinkstockPhotos-488690699.jpg" alt="A security dashboard with social media icons indicating that hacking has been detected in a password protected area, and showing a scan of an authorized fingerprint in another panel." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-424-Online-Security-Technology-olarseven-iStock-Thinkstock-ThinkstockPhotos-488690699.jpg" alt="A security dashboard with social media icons indicating that hacking has been detected in a password protected area, and showing a scan of an authorized fingerprint in another panel." %}

 Creating a tweet, posting a photo, or updating a status may take mere seconds.
 However, a well-thought-out social media strategy is needed for long-term success.